rafid29mehda/IELTS-Study-Bot/Writing/Task 1/Map.md

+1. In the north / southeast (location)
+2. To the north (comparison)
+3. On the west side of the river / map
+4. on the opposite side
+5. next to
+6. along the
+7. demolished / constructed / replaced / expanded / reduced / unchanged / tranformed / developed / built /
+8. was demolished and replaced by a
+9. Area/zone//complex: urban, rural, industrial, residential, recreational, entertainment
+10.

 Here are some possible introduction lines for describing maps in IELTS Writing Task 1:

 1. **The map illustrates the layout of...**